86Box/86Box/README.md

 compatibles from 1981 through fairly recent system designs based on the PCI bus.

-86Box is released under the GNU General Public License, version 2.
-For more information, see the `LICENSE` file.
+86Box is released under the GNU General Public License, version 2 or later.
+For more information, see the `COPYING` file.

 The project maintainer is OBattler.